Apply to the University Honors College

 How to Apply

-New Freshmen and Transfer students who have not yet applied to PSU must apply to the Honors College via the PSU general application.
+New First Year and Transfer students who have not yet applied to PSU must apply to the Honors College via the PSU general application.
 If you submitted an application to PSU on August 4, 2020 or later, you can log back in to your application portal and submit the supplemental Honors essay questions.

 Admission Decision Notification